-Scope of duties for a faculty member would include anything reasonably expected in the course of their teaching and administrative duties, any assigned tasks by CCS as well as assigned student mentoring responsibilities.
+Scope of duties for an administrative staff member would include anything reasonably expected in the course of their administrative duties and any assigned tasks by CCS.
 This coverage includes defense costs as well.
-This coverage would not apply in those cases where an employee or faculty member has actually committed an unlawful act, as such acts are generally not insurable.
+This coverage would not apply in those cases where an employee has actually committed an unlawful act, as such acts are generally not insurable.

-Life Insurance And Accidental Death And Dismemberment
+3.16.10 Life Insurance and Accidental Death and Dismemberment